 - As part of the inclusion by design model the curriculum is very broad at our school and as such there is something available for all.
 Where possible we will support all students in KS4 to follow the EBACC route so that they are given the best life chances.
 As an alternative to this we offer Functional Skills pathways (these pathways are dependent on staffing availability and student uptake). - Appropriate and specific interventions are in place for students who require them. - Lessons and teaching approaches are adapted so that students of all aptitude and abilities can access the curriculum. - Some students with EHCPs & IEPs have on them specific adaptations to ensure that the learning environment is accessible.
-These are shared with and implemented by all staff.

-- Where appropriate the SENCO may work with parents of students with SEND to apply for funding from the Local Authority for a student to access some alternative provision as a replacement curriculum. - The majority of the school site is fully accessible and meets all the requirements of the Equalities Act 2010. - Further details on how we are improving accessibility are held within our Accessibility Plan.
+These are shared with and implemented by all staff. - The majority of the school site is fully accessible and meets all the requirements of the Equalities Act 2010. - Further details on how we are improving accessibility are held within our Accessibility Plan.